Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Oldham Street, Manchester in 1909, home to one of the early M & S Penny Bazaars.
 (Lewis's Brand card from the late and lamented Lewis's Dept Store in Manchester)

 The team considered that all of these Cities and Towns were good locations for the business, but were disappointed that "stores here are too small and shallow".
-Woolworth continues in a letter home "A store will have a fine front and show windows 25 to 50 feet wide yet is only 50 to 75 feet deep.
+Woolworth continued in a letter home "A store will have a fine front and show windows 25 to 50 feet wide yet is only 50 to 75 feet deep.
 The reason is that customers do most of their shopping from the show windows.
 You will find the sidewalks crowded with people looking in the windows and expect to see the store full.
 But go inside and you will notice only one or two customers.
 The moment you go in you are expected to buy and to have made your choice from the window.
 They give you an icy stare if you follow the American custom of just going in to look around."

-Marks and Spencer's Penny Bazaar, trading from a market stall.
-Every product was a penny.An open fronted Marks and Spencer Penny Bazaar in North End Croydon, pictured in 1906The nationwide tour also gave Frank Woolworth and the team the chance to size up the competition.
-He believed that the major competition was the Marks and Spencer Penny Bazaar, which offered household goods for no more than a penny.
-They had started as market stalls in the North but were now starting to take open-fronted premises in High Street locations.
-The team took a good look round the stores in North End, Croydon and Oldham Street, Manchester.
+The tour also gave Frank the chance to size up the competition.
+He soon learnt that the biggest threat came from the Marks and Spencer Penny Bazaar, which offered household goods for no more than a penny.
+It had started in Northern street markets, but had begun to relocate to open-fronted premises in High Street locations.The team made a detailed inspection of the M&S stores in North End, Croydon and Oldham Street, Manchester to learn what they were up against.

 The 6½D Bazaar company had around 100 stores in 1909, including this one in Briggate, Leeds which was inspected and considered a threat by Frank Woolworth

-Binney's in Church Street Liverpool were formidable competition for WoolworthsTwo doors along from Binneys was Henry Miles Milliners, a posh hat shop.
-Less than six months later it would be the first British Woolworths.Arriving in Liverpool, Frank was surprised to find a truly go-ahead City.
+Arriving in Liverpool, Frank was surprised to find a truly go-ahead City.
 It had an Electric Overhead Railway ("just like New York") prosperous merchants (ditto) and magnificent buildings too.
 The shops also were more up-to-date.
 "We have no walkover here", he wrote in a letter back to Carson Peck in New York.
 "British business men are as bright, alert and smart as American.
 Some of their ideas we would do well to copy."

 P.T.
 Barnum the 19th century American impressario with his most famous circus performer General Tom Thumb